 Many parents look at discipline as a HARSH thing - a 'solemn office', when it is truly nothing more than guiding a child to see that:

-Sometimes a little thing like FUN can steer them in the right direction, making the right thing seem like MORE FUN than the wrong thing (in the long run).
+Sometimes a little thing like FUN can steer kids in the right direction, making the right thing seem like a better choice than the wrong thing (in the long run).

 However, sometimes parents accidently give the wrong message, and this is what their kids hear:

-"I want YOU to be pleasant and have good manners so you won't offend ME, but I want to be able to order YOU around so you will do what I say like a ROBOT!
+"I want YOU to be pleasant and have good manners so you won't offend ME, but I want to be able to order YOU around unpleasantly and force you do do what I say (and obey me like a ROBOT)!

 Who wants to follow THAT?
 Not me, that's for sure!